MRoca147/clients-app/README.md

 ## About Project

-Run Commands:
-  - php artisan migrate
-  - php artisan db:seed

-Custom command for data test:
+Custom command for migration and data test:
   - php artisan database:fill {amount of users} {amount of cities} {amount of clients}